francine-stephens/SOC300-Art-of-Teaching/README.md

 # SOC300-Art-of-Teaching

-Teaching materials created for SOC 300: The Art and Joy of Teaching.
+This repo contains the course syllabus created for  SOC 300: The Art and Joy of Teaching.
+Other materials for the class are saved locally.
+See the contents in the git ignore file for an overview of the other materials.

-Contents include:

-1. Course Syllabus
-2. Topic Bank for Teaching Moments